Ever hear about someone’s latest red point but have trouble relating because the climbing grade is in a rating system you aren’t familiar with?

 The Sierra Club took a handful of climbs at Tahquitz and based their ratings on the difficulty of these climbs.

-At that time, the hardest climb was one they rated at 5.9.
+At that time, the hardest climb was rated at 5.9.

 Within a short time, however, it became obvious that this upper limit was inadequate.